 Each map shows the PCT as it winds its way through Oregon, and notes all the river and creek crossings (some seasonal, some no longer reliable), connecting trails and roads, and nearby peaks.
 On the margins of each map are informational bits on the trail, wilderness areas, local flora and fauna, climate and weather, and general hiking tips.
-Each map page also offers a condensed elevation profiles.
-Unfortunately, these maps do not offer any trail mileage information between junctions or significant landmarks, and, being somewhat out-of-date, do not show some of the more recent trail changes and rerouted sections.
+Each map also provides condensed elevation profiles.
+Unfortunately, these maps do not offer any trail mileage information between junctions or significant landmarks.
+Also, being rather out-of-date, they do not show some of the more recent trail changes and rerouted sections.
 USFS PCT maps are $16 each and printed on waterproof paper.

 These large-format, full-color topographic maps are similar in scale to the USFS maps, with the exception of offering point-to-point mileage information.
 Since these are not PCT-specific maps, they also cover a much wider area (east–west), which shows many of the trailheads and access points to connecting and lateral trails, which is beneficial for planning shorter jogs along the PCT, or exploring other nearby areas.
-The downside to TI maps is that they don’t cover the entire PCT in the state of Oregon (though an insider has said that they are considering a PCT map series similar to their Appalachian Trail series).
-For PCT planning, they offer four maps—Crater Lake National Park (#244), Bend & Three Sisters (#818), Mt.
-Jefferson & Mt.
-Washington (#819), and Mt.
-Hood Wilderness (#321).
-The Crater Lake map is beneficial for exploring guidebook Section 2; the other maps cover almost the entire stretch of guidebook Sections 4–6.
-Each map offers bits of wilderness area information, hiking tips and Leave No Trace information, and local ranger and land manager contact information.
-Several of these maps were updated as recently as 2014, so also have more accurate trail information (names and numbers) than many older maps.
-National Geographic TI maps are $10–$12 each and printed on waterproof paper.
+The downside to TI maps is that they don’t cover the entire PCT in the state of Oregon—yet!.
+They are currently working on a complete PCT map package that will cover the entire trail from Mexico to Canada.

-The upside to GT maps is that they’re ideal for section hiking a small portion of the PCT in any of these regions, and that they can easily be folded up and carried in your pocket.
+The upside to GT maps is that they’re ideal for section-hiking portions of the PCT in any of these regions, and that they can easily be folded up and carried in your pocket.
 The front side of each map shows detailed trail, road and area information; the backside of each lists trails covered and nearby recreation facilities (e.g., campgrounds, shelters, resorts, etc.).
-The downside to GT maps is that if you’re covering a long distance, you need to carry a lot of them—and they’re printed on regular paper, which is not waterproof and has a tendency to tear once the maps start to get a little worn from use.
+The downside to GT maps is that if you’re covering a long distance, you need to carry a lot of them.
+Plus, they’re printed on regular paper, which is not waterproof and has a tendency to tear once the maps start to get a little worn from use.
 GT offers two larger maps printed on waterproof paper, Mt.
-Hood/Timberline Trail (#462S) and Columbia River Gorge West (#428S), that covers a small portion of the PCT (guidebook Section 6).
+Hood/Timberline Trail (#462S) and Columbia River Gorge West (#428S), that covers a small portion of the PCT.
 Green Trails maps are $8–$14 each.